RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 ## Multiple Domains/Protocols

 You can specify multiple domains and protocols during the generation process.
-Right now Sliver will attempt to use the most performant protcolts first (MTLS -> HTTP(S) -> DNS) using subsequent domains/protocols when connections fail.
+Right now Sliver will attempt to use the most performant protocols first (MTLS -> HTTP(S) -> DNS) using subsequent domains/protocols when connections fail.

 ```
 sliver > generate --mtls example.com --http foobar.com --dns 1.lil-peep.rip